 Indicates that OSA Management support is required at this TCP/IP instance.
 For optimal performance, specify OSAENABLED only at the TCP/IP instance from which Management support is needed.
 By default, OSA data retrieval is not enabled.

 A value between 0 and 65535.
 There is no default.
+A value in the range 1 - 65535 indicates a port number and marks the corresponding TCP/IP instance as a candidate to communicate with OSA/SF to retrieve SNMP OSA management data.
 A value of 0 indicates that the corresponding TCP/IP instance is no longer a candidate to communicate with OSA/SF, in the event that the OSA/SF-to-TCP/IP connection is restarted.

 If you just want to monitor RMF attributes only, you could remove OSA/SF and SNMP from the picture.